Samsung/tizen-docs/docs/application/dotnet/guides/nui/visuals.md

 The following example illustrates how to set radial and linear `GradientVisual`s.

-It is good to know the difference in the radial gradients drawn for different `Units` values.
-In the case of the `ObjectBoundingBox` value, the given radius value is treated independently in the vertical and horizontal direction.
-For non-squared visuals the resulting gradient will look like an ellipse as shown in case 1.
+You must know the difference in the radial gradients drawn for different `Units` values.
+In the case of the `ObjectBoundingBox` value, the given radius value is treated independently in the vertical and horizontal directions.
+For non-squared visuals, the resulting gradient will look like an ellipse as shown in case 1.
 For the `UserSpace` value, the given radius is applied in all dimensions, and it will always look like concentric circles, as shown in case 2.

 Case 1: The radial `GradientVisual` in the relative coordinate system:
    ```csharp